 “Peter!”
-Eun Yin’s muffled voice came from outside his house.
+Eun Yin’s voice came from outside the house.

 He rolled over in bed and threw a forearm across his eyes.
 “Go’wayI’llkillyou.”

-He buried his face in the center of his pillow.
+He buried his face into his pillow.
 “Iwillfuckstartyourfacefuckoff…”

 His front door snicked open.
-Footsteps echoed up from the downstairs living room.
+Footsteps echoed from the downstairs living room.

 His bedroom door swung open.
 “Peeeeeeter…it’s time for schoo-ool…”